Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces: The moduli spaces of surfaces

 \begin{prop} Let $\xi \in \Pin^\pm(F;\delta)$ be a $\Pin^\pm$-structure and $g \in H^1(F, \partial F;\bZ/2)$ be a cohomology class.
 The torsor structure gives a new $\Pin^\pm$-structure $g\cdot \xi$ and on a simple closed curve or simple closed arc $a$ we have the formula

-where $Mon(D^2)$ is $1$ in the $\Pin^+$ case and $2$ in the $\Pin^-$ case. \end{prop} \begin{proof} Direct from the definition of the torsor structure. \end{proof}
+where $\Mon(D^2)$ is $1$ in the $\Pin^+$ case and $2$ in the $\Pin^-$ case. \end{prop} \begin{proof} Direct from the definition of the torsor structure. \end{proof}

-Using Proposition \ref{prop:PinPMAsSet}, we may study the action of $\Gamma(S_{n,b+1})$ on $\Pin^\pm(F;\delta)$ by studying its action in the ``coordinate system" given by $e^\pm$.
-To do so we will require various formul{\ae} for computing with $q_\xi$.
+Using Proposition \ref{prop:PinPMAsSet}, we may study the action of $\Gamma(S_{n,b+1})$ on $\Pin^\pm(F;\delta)$ by studying its action in the ``coordinate system'' given by $e^\pm$.
+To do so we will require various formulae for computing with $q_\xi$.

 \begin{lem} Let $S_{n,1}$ be a non-orientable surface with $\Pin^\pm$-structure $\xi$.
 Then $\delta_0 = 0$ for $\Pin^-$, and $\delta_0 = n \,\, \mathrm{mod}\,\, 2$ for $\Pin^+$.
 Let $\Sigma_{g,1}$ be an orientable surface with $\Pin^\pm$-structure $\xi$.
 Then $\delta_0 = 0$ for both $\Pin^-$ and $\Pin^+$.